Abraham Zapruder: Filming of assassination

-Zapruder later recalled that he immediately knew that President Kennedy's wounds were fatal as he saw the president's head "...explode like a firecracker." and that he shouted repeatedly "They're killed him!"
+Zapruder later recalled that he immediately knew that Kennedy's wounds were fatal as he saw the president's head "...explode like a firecracker." and that he shouted repeatedly "They've killed him!"
 Walking back to his office amid the confusion following the shots, Zapruder encountered The Dallas Morning News reporter Harry McCormick, who had been standing near Zapruder and had noticed he was filming the motorcade.
 McCormick was acquainted with Agent Forrest Sorrels of the Secret Service's Dallas office, and offered to bring Sorrels to Zapruder's office.
 Zapruder agreed and returned to his office.
 McCormick later found Sorrels outside the Sheriff's office at Main and Houston, and together they went to Zapruder's office.

 Zapruder agreed to give the film to Sorrels on the condition it would be used only for investigation of the assassination.
 The three then took the film to the television station WFAA intending to have it developed.
 After it was realized that WFAA was unable to do so, the film was taken to Eastman Kodak's Dallas processing plant later that afternoon, where it was developed around 6:30 p.m.
 As the Kodachrome process requires different equipment for duplication than development, the original print was taken to the Jamieson Film Company, where three additional copies were made; these were returned to Kodak around 8 p.m. for processing.
 Zapruder kept the original, plus one copy, and gave the other two copies to Sorrels, who sent them to Secret Service headquarters in Washington.

 Television interview

-While at WFAA, Zapruder described on live television the assassination of President Kennedy:
+While at WFAA, Zapruder described Kennedy's assassination on live television: